 🌎WHERE ARE YOU FROM?

-I think your story matters!
-In fact, I believe the experiences and environments we are exposed to is fundamental to who we become and how we behave (observational learning was initially demonstrated in Bandura's Bobo Doll experiment1).
-Below are professional environments I've been exposed to, and research conducted in these spaces.
+Experiences and environments we are exposed to is fundamental to who we become and how we behave (observational learning, Bandura's Bobo Doll experiment1).
+Below is a timeline of the professional environments I've been exposed to, and research conducted in these spaces.

 NYU Tandon School of Engineering: Human Factors & Urban Ergonomics Lab (HumanFUEL)